Detail Page

 • Honors Spanish IV - 646

-This is an elective course intended to give the students further instruction and practice in advanced listening, speaking, reading, and writing skills.
+This course is intended to give the students further instruction and practice in advanced listening, speaking, reading, and writing skills.
 Extensive vocabulary expansion occurs in every chapter.
+Original, native targeted, printed and audio materials are used in class.
+Oral presentations and class discussions are conducted completely in Spanish.
+It is specifically designed to prepare the student for AP Spanish.

 • Spanish IV - 648